 Memberships & Awards

-- Oregon Chapter of the Federal Bar Association, Board Member
+- Federal Bar Association, Oregon Chapter, Board of Directors (2018-present)

 - Oregon Women Lawyers, Working Parents Committee

 - Multnomah Bar Association, Young Lawyers Section, Membership Committee Member (2017-2019)

 - Lewis & Clark Law School, 1L Mentor of the Year (2018)

 - Lewis & Clark Law School, Cornelius Honor Society (2016)

 Resources & Ideas